BSSB33/machine_learning/README.md

 - Part 3: Classification - Done
 - Part 4: Clustering - Next

+### Data Science Lab:
+This lab was spearated from this repository, but it can be found here: Link to the DSC-Lab repository [DSC-Lab Link](https://github.com/BSSB33/DSC-Lab/)
+The Paper/Report Is available here [Lab Report/Paper](https://github.com/BSSB33/DSC-Lab/blob/main/Data_Science_Lab___Paper_2021.pdf)

 ### Learning/Practice Materials
 Additional data, class materials for Machine Learning:
 - ELTE Software for Advanced Machine Learning (Class Materials + Assignment)
 - ELTE Deep Neuron Networks Assignments (Only Resource)
 - BME Machine Learning Practice Class Materials (Only Resource)

-Please note that the purpose of this repository is to make the theory and the codebase easily accessible and to show how I got better in this field (Hopefully) 2021_Jan.
+Please note that the purpose of this repository is to make the theory and the codebase easily accessible and to show how I got better in this field.
+2021_June.